 Experiential, interdisciplinary learning is a key feature of the training programme.
 Clay modeling is one of the many artistic forms that are a vital part classroom activity.
 Academic learning is supported by experiential hands-on processes that turn theory into one's own experience: group work, artistic expression, individual exercise, and practical application.

 Studies include using the imagination, music, movement, painting and drawing, arts and crafts, speech, drama and storytelling.
 These are essential tools for creative teaching that make learning a joy for children at school.

 If you are considering joining one of our programmes, or just generally interested in what we do, a visit to one of our Open Days will be an important step.
 Our doors are open between 9 am and 12 noon, so feel free to pay us a visit on one of these Saturdays.

 Speaking to staff members and students and looking at the work done by students will give you a good impression of our approach.
 This impression can be taken further by booking an interview, which we always have with prospective applicants.
 You can also book an interview if you are not able to attend the Open Day.

-The Open Days to be held during 2019 are:
+The first Open Day to be held during 2020 is: